elenaferr0/bnb-branching-strategy-learning/report/sections/dataset.typ

   $"times" i "has been chosen as branching variable" \/ "total number of branchings"$ )

-#feats-table(<cap:dynamic-opt-feats>, "Dynamic optimization features", dynamic-opt-feats)
+#feats-table(<tab:dynamic-opt-feats>, "Dynamic optimization features", dynamic-opt-feats)